The page has been translated by Gen AI.

 Poll Interval: 6 (64s)

-When the NTP client configuration is completed, it has been synchronized based on the time of the NTP server 198.19.0.54.
-If the Source is displayed as the NTP server, the configuration and service restart have been completed successfully.
+When the NTP client configuration is complete, it synchronizes to the time of the NTP server 198.19.0.54.
+If the source is displayed as the NTP server, the configuration and service restart have been completed successfully.

 Secondary Domain Controller’s NTP configuration

-Connect to the Secondary server and run Powershell (administrator privileges) from Windows.
+Connect to the secondary server and run PowerShell (with administrator privileges) from the Windows Run.

 powershell